Go Back Email Link

 • Add the mixture to a piping bag and pipe the crosses on to the risen buns.

-• Add them to the oven.
-Bake for 30 minutes and then check if they are cooked.
+• Bake for 30 minutes and then check if they are cooked.
 If the buns spring back when pressed on the underside of the buns, they are ready.
 If they stay pressed in, bake for five more minutes.
 As they bake prepare the simple glaze.

 The Glaze - Te Mōhinuhinu